-Now having left the EU, the UK will once again be responsible for it’s own trade competence and in a position to negotiate Free Trade Agreements (FTA) with countries all across the world.
+Following a clean Brexit, the UK will once again be responsible for it’s own trade competence and in a position to negotiate Free Trade Agreements (FTA) with countries all across the world.
 To this end the Time Party believes that the size of the Department for International Trade should be increased substantially to enable the country to swiftly conclude such agreements on both trade and inward investment.

 The Republic of Ireland has always been a major trading partner of the United Kingdom and will continue to be so.
 The UK is Ireland’s second largest goods export market and Ireland is the UK’s fifth largest.
-TIME is committed to preventing any construction of a hard border between Northern Ireland and the Republic.
+TIME is committed to preventing the construction of a hard border between Northern Ireland and the Republic.

 The technology would see cooperation agreements and a system of pre-checks replace the need for a hard border.
 Such technology is already in place on the border between Canada and the United States.